amille90/osticket-ticket-cycle/README.md

 </p>
 <br />
-Step 24: The close ticket box should come up with 'resolved as the status'.
+Step 24: The close ticket box should come up with 'resolved' as the status.
 Click close at the bottom right.
 </p>
 <p>
 <img src="https://i.imgur.com/9hG9HgF.png"/>